nordcraftengine/documentation/docs/styling/styles-and-layout/index.md

 ## Styling with the CSS editor

+The CSS editor is particularly useful for viewing all style variants and their associated properties at a glance.

 ![The CSS editor is visible in the right panel, showing pure CSS rules defined for a section element.
 This is pure CSS, just as you would write in code or you would view in the browser dev tools.|16/9](css-editor.webp 'CSS editor'){https://editor.nordcraft.com/projects/docs_examples/branches/main/components/card-container?rightpanel=style&canvas-width=800&selection=nodes.root&canvas-height=800}

 If you prefer writing CSS: